jean-roland/LCSF_C_Stack/README.md

 * The number of calls is directly linked to the number of sub-attribute layers in a protocol, that means the user has direct control.
 * The stack is linear in its recursivity (one call will only lead to a maximum of one other call).
 * The stack is limited by the depth of its filo when making new calls, it is guaranteed to not infinitely loop.

+## Resource usage

+This section aims at providing information regarding the LCSF_C_Stack resource consumption on an embedded target.

+The stack was tested on an EFM32 leopard gecko dev board with a si446x rf transceiver.
+Resource usage will differ depending on your target, toolchain and application.

+### Program memory

+Program memory usage was evaluated by looking at binary sizes and elf symbol table with and without the stack, using arm-gcc with `-O2` optimization.

+The test application included the stack and the protocol used in unit testing which has complex and large commands by design.
+The results were:

+* Lcsf stack: `~3kB`.
+* Test protocol: `~2kB` from generated code, `~1kB` from user protocol code.

+### Heap usage

+LCSF Stack heap usage is mostly due to:
+* Transcoder transmit buffer.
+* Transcoder receive filo.
+* Validator tx and rx filos.
+All of which have configurable sizes in `LCSF_Config.h`.
+There is also the validator protocol array size which is a parameter of `LCSF_ValidatorInit`.

+Protocol heap usage is mostly due to:
+* Bridge transmit filo
+* Bridge receive command payload
+* Protocol main transmit command payload
+The filo size is a parameter of the bridge init function, the command payload size is equal to the size of the command with the largest payload.
+It will also vary if the user specific code has heavy use of heap memory.

+There is also the static variables in each module of the stack and protocol that consumes a bit of heap memory.

+For this test, a 12 items value was used for all filos and a 256 value for the buffer size.
+The consumption was measured by looking at heap statistics usage with and without the stack.
+The results were:
+* LCSF stack heap usage: `644 bytes` (static + alloc)
+* Protocol heap usage: `212 bytes` (static + alloc)

+### Stack usage

+### Processing time

+### Protocol overhead